-As parts move too close or too far away, the plasma will become weak, or non-existent, and a measurement will not be possible.
+As parts move too close or too far away from the focal point, the plasma will become weak, or non-existent, and a measurement will not be possible.

 The material handling system must also ensure the parts are presented to the instrument in a dynamic, moving way.
-A part speed of approximately 2.5-3.0m/s is recommended, but not a strict requirement.
+A part speed of approximately 2.5-3.0 m/s is recommended, but not a strict requirement.
 Slower than this can result in a weak plasma, and too fast may not allow the system to acquire enough spectra on a part as it moves through the detection region.

 Note: A CAD model will be provided upon request to assist with designing mounting hardware and systems integration work.
-E-mail appliedsystems@oceaninsight.com for more information.
+Contact your local sales representative for more information.